ccpagroup/sgme-hcc/README.md

 Code overview
 -------------
-The code was developed using `R v4.3.1` and `Bioconductor v3.17` under Linux and an Intel-based PC.
+The code was developed using `R v4.3.1` and `Bioconductor v3.17` under Linux (Gentoo 2.14) and an PC (Intel i9-7940X).
 It should work under newer versions of R and libraries or other operating systems.

 The following directories will be generated and populated after running the code: